Submit an abstract for the 56th ASH Annual Meeting. The deadline to submit abstracts is August 5, 2014, 11:59 p.m. (PDT).

 Urge Congress to find a balanced approach to deficit reduction that does not involve further cuts to biomedical research

-The abstract submission site is now open for the ASH Meeting on Lymphoma Biology.
-The deadline to submit abstracts is April 29, 2014, 11:59 p.m.
+The abstract submission site is now open for the 56th ASH Annual Meeting.
+The deadline to submit abstracts is August 5, 2014, 11:59 p.m.
 (PDT).

 Urge Congress to find a balanced approach to deficit reduction that does not involve further cuts to biomedical research.

 Search a database of practicing hematologists in your area.

 Help move hematology forward by supporting research, career development, and quality care and education programs.

 Become part of a global network of more than 16,000 hematologists working to conquer blood diseases.

 The 2015 Medicare Physician Fee Schedule proposed rule

 proposes payment rates and related policies.
 The ASH summary focuses on

 issues of interest to hematologists, including potential future payment changes